zubinchopra/portaldocs/portal-sdk/generated/top-legacy-editscopes.md

 ```

-The EditScopeAccessor methodology is preferred for the following reasons.

-* The supplied lambda will be compile-time verified.
-This code is more maintainable, for example, when the property names on the Form model types are changed.

-* There are advanced variations of `EditScopeAccessor` that enable less-common scenarios like binding multiple `EditScope` observables to a single form field.
-There are others that demonstrate translating form model data for presentation to the user, as in the code located at       `<dir>/Client/V1/Forms/Scenarios/FormFields/ViewModels/FormFieldsFormIntegratedViewModels.ts`.
+  There are other forms that demonstrate translating model data for presentation to the user, as in the code located at       `<dir>/Client/V1/Forms/Scenarios/FormFields/ViewModels/FormFieldsFormIntegratedViewModels.ts`.
 It is also in the following code.

  ```typescript